Rebage-Bangkit2022/Rebage-Cloud/README.md

 -   **Google Cloud Platform**
 -   **Cloud SQL** (for database)
--   **App Engine** (for deploying the app)
+-   **Compute Engine (VM)** (for deploying the app)
 -   **Vertex AI** (for machine learning)

 ### Important Notes

+-   The folder called **_`"endpoint"`_** contains the code for the backend of the web-app.
+This backend code is used to handle the requests and send the response to the client.
+The backend code is written in Express.js.
+Now, the backend code is not used in this project because not suitable.

-This project is currently in the **_`internal implementation stage`_**, the service and the account used is a personal account.
+-   The folder called **_`"endpoint"`_** is project in the `internal implementation stage`, the service and the account used is a personal account.
+The changes made are an application testing that is expected to be perfect when the application enters the final stage.

+-   The folder called **_`"final-endpoint"`_** contains the code for the backend of the mobile-app.
+This backend code is used to handle the requests and send the response to the client.
+The backend code is written in Node.js with Express.js framework.
+Currently, the backend code is used in this project because of the suitable.

+-   The folder called **_`"final-endpoint"`_** is project in the `actual implementation stage`, the service and the account used is a educational account purpose from Bangkit 2022.
 The changes made are an application testing that is expected to be perfect when the application enters the final stage.

 ### Cloud SQL